openssl/openssl/doc/designs/quic-design/error-handling.md

 type is an intermittent error that does not really affect the state of the QUIC connection - for example EAGAIN returned on a syscall, or unavailability of some algorithm where there are other algorithms to try.
-Second type is a permanent error that affect the error state of the QUIC connection.
+Second type is a permanent error that affects the error state of the QUIC connection.
+Operations on QUIC streams (SSL_write(), SSL_read()) can also trigger errors, depending on their effect they are either permanent if they cause the QUIC connection to enter an error state, or if they just affect the stream they are left on the error stack of the thread that called SSL_write() or SSL_read() on the stream.

 Design
 ------